-M. Hakan Özgökçen ELIG, Attorneys-at-Law Mr M. Hakan Özgökçen is a partner at ELIG, Attorneys-at-Law.
-He joined the firm in 2007, graduated from Marmara University Faculty of Law in 2003 and received an LLM. degree from Istanbul Bilgi University during 2010.
+M Hakan Özgökçen ELIG Gürkaynak Attorneys-at-Law

+Mr M Hakan Özgökçen joined ELIG Gürkaynak Attorneys-at-Law in 2007.
+He graduated from Marmara University Law School in 2003 and received an LLM degree from Istanbul Bilgi University during 2010.
 Mr Özgökçen has been a member of the Istanbul Bar since 2005.

-He has extensive experience in competition law, mergers and acquisitions, contracts law, administrative law and general corporate law matters.
-Mr Özgökçen has represented various multinational and national companies before the Turkish Competition Authority and Turkish courts.
-In addition, he is active in writing and speaking on competition law matters, having authored and co-authored many articles and essays and spoken at several conferences and symposia.
-ELIG, Attorneys-at-Law Çitlenbik Sokak No:12 Yıldız Mahallesi 34349 Beşiktaş Istanbul Tel: +90 212 327 1724 Fax: +90 212 327 1725 Gönenç Gürkaynak gonenc.gurkaynak@elig.com M Hakan Özgökçen hakan.ozgokcen@elig.com www.elig.com ELIG, Attorneys-at-Law is committed to providing its clients with high-quality legal services.
+Mr Özgökçen became a partner within the 'Regulatory and Compliance' department of ELIG Gürkaynak Attorneys-at-Law in 2015 and has extensive experience in competition law, mergers and acquisitions, contracts law, administrative law and general corporate law matters.
+Mr Özgökçen has represented defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations, along with merger notifications and clearances, and cartel legislation and enforcement.
+He has also represented various multinational and national companies before the Turkish Competition Authority and Turkish courts.

+In addition, Mr Özgökçen is active in writing and speaking on competition law matters, having authored and co-authored many articles and essays and having spoken at several conferences and symposia.

+Çitlenbik Sokak No:12 Yıldız Mahallesi Beşiktaş, 34349 Istanbul Tel: +90 212 327 1724 Fax: +90 212 327 1725 www.elig.com

+Gönenç Gürkaynak gonenc.gurkaynak@elig.com

+M Hakan Özgökçen hakan.ozgokcen@elig.com

+ELIG Gürkaynak Attorneys-at-Law is committed to providing its clients with high-quality legal services.
 We combine a solid knowledge of Turkish law with a business-minded approach to develop legal solutions that meet the ever-changing needs of our clients in their international and domestic operations.
-Our competition law and regulatory department is led by our managing partner, Mr Gönenç Gürkaynak, and consists of three partners, one counsel and 36 associates.
-In addition to unparalleled experience in merger control issues, ELIG has vast experience in defending companies before the Turkish Competition Board in all phases of antitrust investigations, abuse of dominant position cases, leniency handlings, and before courts on issues of private enforcement of competition law, along with appeals of the administrative decisions of the Turkish Competition Authority.
-ELIG represents multinational corporations, business associations, investment banks, partnerships and individuals in the widest variety of competition law matters, while also collaborating with many international law firms.
-During the past year, ELIG has been involved in over 50 merger clearances by the Turkish Competition Authority, more than 20 defence project investigations, and over 15 antitrust appeals before the administrative courts.
-ELIG also provided more than 40 antitrust education seminars to employees of its clients.
-ELIG has an in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations, and all forms of restrictive horizontal and/or vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
+Our competition law and regulatory department is led by our partner, Mr Gönenç Gürkaynak, along with three partners, three counsel and 40 associates.

+In addition to unparalleled experience in merger control issues, ELIG Gürkaynak has vast experience in defending companies before the Turkish Competition Board in all phases of antitrust investigations, abuse of dominant position cases, leniency handlings and before courts on issues of private enforcement of competition law, along with appeals of the administrative decisions of the Turkish Competition Authority.

+ELIG Gürkaynak represents multinational corporations, business associations, investment banks, partnerships and individuals in the widest variety of competition law matters, while also collaborating with many international law firms.

+During the past year, ELIG Gürkaynak has been involved in over 60 merger clearances by the Turkish Competition Authority, more than 20 defence projects in investigations, and over 15 antitrust appeals before the administrative courts.
+ELIG Gürkaynak also provided more than 50 antitrust education seminars to employees of its clients.

+ELIG Gürkaynak has an in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations, and all forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.

 In addition to significant antitrust litigation expertise, the firm has considerable expertise in administrative law, and is well equipped to represent clients before the High State Court, both on the merits of a case and for injunctive relief.
-ELIG also advises clients on a day-to-day basis in a wide range of business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising and toll manufacturing issues.
+ELIG Gürkaynak also advises clients on a day-to-day basis in a wide range of business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising and toll manufacturing issues.

-Strategic Research Sponsor of the ABA Section of International Law
+Law

+Business

+Research